ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 # [[ROS] Controller Package](#ros-controller-package)

-The OpenMANIPULATOR-X controller provides basic manipulation of OpenMANIPULATOR-X. You can control DYNAMIXEL's of OpenMANIPULATOR-X and check states of OpenMANIPULATOR-X through [messages](/docs/en/platform/openmanipulator_x/ros_controller_package/#message-list) of the controller.
+OpenMANIPULATOR-X controller provides basic manipulation of OpenMANIPULATOR-X. You can control DYNAMIXEL's of OpenMANIPULATOR-X and check states of OpenMANIPULATOR-X through [messages](/docs/en/platform/openmanipulator_x/ros_controller_package/#message-list) of the controller.

 **NOTE**: This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 {: .notice--info}

 ## [Launch Controller](#launch-controller)

-Before launching the controller, Please check `open_manipulator_controller` launch file in `open_manipulator_controller` package.
+Before launching the controller, please check `open_manipulator_controller` launch file in `open_manipulator_controller` package.

   ```
   <launch>